 - being just generally 'run-down'.

-Your under eye circles are a great barometer of your body’s vitality.
+Your under-eye circles are a great barometer of your body’s vitality.
 Take good care of yourself and watch the circles fade.
-The lifestyle fix for under eye problems:

-Skin care treatments that you can do to help improve under eye vascular congestion:
+Skin care treatments that help improve under eye vascular congestion:

 - Skin care products can actually have a big impact on the delicate and permeable under eye area.
-Replenix Eye Repair Cream (my absolute favorite under eye product bar none!) has ingredients to improve the circulatory issues that contribute to dark circles including arnica, vitamin K and peptides.
+Advanced Corrective Eye Repair Cream has ingredients to improve the circulatory issues that contribute to dark circles including arnica, vitamin K and peptides.

 - Cool compresses (remember cool cucumber slices!) can help reduce swelling

-Cutting down on salt and MSG (monosodium glutamate, which is a salt-like food flavoring) will also help you reduce fluid build-up (edema) that can contribute to under eye bag swelling.
-Hyperpigmentation is excessive skin pigment.
-It can happen under your eyes where it causes a brown discoloration of the under eye area.
-Like blood vessel congestion, hyperpigmentation of the under eye skin is often genetic.
-The sun protection fix for under eye circles due to excessive pigment of the under eye skin:
+- Cutting down on salt and MSG (monosodium glutamate, which is a salt-like food flavoring) will also help you reduce fluid build-up (edema) that can contribute to under eye bag swelling.

-- Makeup applied on top of your sunscreen will give you added sun protection because the mineral pigments actually deflect UV tanning rays too.
+- Mineral makeup applied on top of your sunscreen will give you added sun protection because the mineral pigments actually deflect UV tanning rays.

-Skin care treatments that you can do to help lighten under eye circles from hyperpigmentation:
+Skin care treatments to help lighten under eye circles from hyperpigmentation:

 - Using skin lighteners such as hydroquinone can help.
 My Pigment Fading Pads contain hydroquinone and botanical skin lighteners that help to reduce under-eye hyperpigmentation.
 Also creams with retinoids (such as prescription Retin A or non-prescription retinol as in my Retinol Anti-Wrinkle Night Cream) will also decrease skin pigment.
 These skin lighteners have the potential to be harsh and must be used with care under the eyes.
-My favorite eye cream, Replenix Eye Repair Cream has just the right amount of retinol for this delicate area and can help lighten under eye pigment.
+My favorite eye cream, Advanced Corrective Eye Repair Cream has just the right amount of retinol for this delicate area and can help lighten under eye pigment.
 I use the Advanced Eye Cream during the day and Retinol at night.

 - I’ve also seen some people get great results with light treatments (Intense Pulsed Light) which can lighten skin pigment.

-Shadowing happens when facial surface contours cast a shadow, accentuating the under eye area.
+Shadowing happens when facial surface contours cast a shadow, accentuating the under-eye area.
 Like hyperpigmentation and vascular congestion, this can be genetic; some people have more prominent eye bones, or their eye area is more recessed into the eye socket than other people's.
 We also loose skin substance volume as we age, and this can cause more shadowing.
-The cosmetic procedure fix for under eye shadowing problems: If under eye shadowing is causing a big part of your under eye problems there are cosmetic surgical procedures that can change the contour.
-The easiest is injection of a filler under the skin in the under eye groove to lift the skin and decrease the shadow.
-There are more complex plastic surgery procedures for under eye shadowing too.
-Skin care treatments you can do to lessen the appearance of under eye shadows:

-- Apply concealers and makeup that diffuse light such as mineral makeup on top of your eye cream and sunscreen that are a shade or two lighter than your general skin tone to lessen the color difference.
+- Apply concealers and makeup that diffuse light such as mineral makeup on top of your eye cream and tinted sunscreen.
+Use products that are a shade or two lighter than your general skin tone to lessen the color difference.